radryan1979/wizardConjurer/README.md

 		// Don't display the directive until we have constructed
 		// the wizard.
 		$scope.isReady = false;
-		wizardServiceApi.createWizard("myWizard");
+		// Create a new wizard named myWizard wizardServiceApi.createWizard("myWizard");
+		// Set the current step to 1
 		wizardServiceApi.setCurrentStep("myWizard",1);
-		wizardServiceApi.setWizardProperty("myWizard","numberOfSteps",3)
+		// Configure the total number of steps wizardServiceApi.setWizardProperty("myWizard","numberOfSteps",3)
-		wizardServiceApi.setWizardProperty("myWizard","onFinish",function(){alert("You clicked finish.");})
+		// Add a function to execute when the user clicks finish wizardServiceApi.setWizardProperty("myWizard","onFinish",function(){alert("You clicked finish.");})
-		wizardServiceApi.addStep("myWizard",1,{
+		// Add my three steps and their default settings wizardServiceApi.addStep("myWizard",1,{
 				stepName:"Step One",
 				stepHasChanges:false,